 There is free parking at Torrey Pines State Beach.
-Parking spots fill up quickly, but there’s enough space to pull off on the side of the road and wait for a spot to open up without interfering with traffic.
+Parking spots fill up quickly, but there’s enough space to pull off on the side of the road and wait for a spot to become available without interfering with traffic.

-You can access the hiking trails from the free parking lot at Torrey Pines State Beach.
+You can access Torrey Pines’ hiking trails from the free parking lot at Torrey Pines State Beach in two ways.

 The first option is to walk along the beach, accessing the bluffs via a staircase.
 The second option is walking up the road to the top of the reserve.